 It is the policy of Golden Gate University to provide a University environment free of drug and alcohol abuse.
 Golden Gate University prohibits the unlawful manufacture, distribution, possession, dispensations' and/or use of alcohol, illicit drugs, controlled substances, and/or illegal drugs on property it owns or controls.
-Golden Gate University complies with federal and state laws regarding the possession, sale, and consumption of alcohol and other drugs (Drug-Free Workplace Act of 1988; the Higher Education Act of 1986; Drug-Free Schools and Communities Act of 1986; Drug-Free Schools and Communities Act Amendments of 1989; Anti-Drug Abuse Act of 1988).
+Golden Gate University complies with federal and state laws regarding the possession, sale, and consumption of alcohol and other drugs (Drug-Free Workplace Act of 1988; the Higher Education Act of 1986; Drug-Free Schools and Communities Act of 1986; Drug-Free Schools and Communities Act of 1988).